These White Chocolate Candy Cane Cookies are crispy, chewy, and delicious. The perfect sweet treat for the holidays!

 Tips for making these White Chocolate Candy Cane Cookies

 - These cookies are on the sweeter side due to the candy canes and white chocolate.
-You can cut back on either of you like or use a different chocolate, or add a bit more salt to cut the sweetness.
+You can cut back on either of you like, reduce the sugar by 1/4 cup, or add a bit more salt to cut the sweetness.

-- Recipe can be doubled if you’d like to make more cookies.
+- The recipe can be doubled if you’d like to make more cookies – change the Servings to 40 to get the amounts.

 - I used store-bought crushed candy canes due to laziness, but you can crush your own.

-- I used a medium cookie scoop for these cookies, but you can use a large one if you want bigger cookies.
-You’ll need to bake them for longer though.
+- I used a medium cookie scoop (1 1/2 Tbsp) for these cookies, but you can use a smaller one (2 tsp) if you want smaller cookies.
+You’ll need to reduce the baking time to 7-8mins or so.

 White Chocolate Candy Cane Cookies